nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a client : `delete`

-Deletes the specified client from your Link.me.
+Deletes the specified client from Link.me.

 Format: `delete INDEX`